zk-bankai/soulforge/applications/zkUNO.md

 -  **Similar Projects:**

-Mention any similar projects [If any exists], How is the idea of this project different or better?

 As of today, a game of UNO does not exist in web3.
 This is an effort to take the next big leap in card gaming.
 We have built a prototype (without zk proofs) already.
 In this grant we plan to re-write parts of the contract and build the proving and verifier system using ***plonky3***.
 [zkUNO](https://gameofuno.vercel.app/) | [GitHub](https://github.com/ronykris/gameofuno) | [ X (Twitter)](https://x.com/zk_UNO)

 -  **Unique Contribution:**

-Explain the unique value your project brings to the **Plonky3** or **CIRCOM** ecosystem.
-What gaps does it fill?

 zkUNO brings significant value to the **Plonky3** ecosystem by demonstrating the practical application of zero-knowledge proofs in a real-time, interactive gaming environment.
 Here’s how it contributes uniquely: